New York Public Radio: Leadership

-In 2023, LaFontaine E. Oliver became President and CEO of NY Public Radio.
+In 2023, LaFontaine E. Oliver became president and CEO of NY Public Radio.
 He succeeded interim President and CEO Cynthia King Vance, who succeeded journalist Goli Sheikholeslami, when she became CEO of Politico.
 Oliver joined the organization from Your Public Radio Corp., which owns WYPR and WTMD in Baltimore.

 Sheikholeslami succeeded Laura R. Walker, who had led the organization since 1995.
 Under Walker's leadership, WNYC AM and FM grew from a monthly audience of 1 million and a budget of $8 million with $11.8 million in annual fund-raising to a monthly audience of 26 million and an annual budget of $100 million with $52 million in annual fund-raising.

 In 2021, attorney Timothy A. Wilkins was named as chairman of the board of trustees.
 As of 2018, the organization had 37 trustees.

 NYPR has been an early adopter of new technologies including HD radio, live audio streaming, and podcasting.
 RSS feeds and email newsletters link to archived audio of individual program segments.

+In February 2026, the organization announced Christy Tanner as its new CEO.
+Tanner succeeded LaFontaine E. Oliver, who became the organization's executive chair.